-Tomorrow is measure your foot day, so with that in mind, I wanted to take a minute and discuss finding the right fit for one specific type of shoe: running shoes.
+This week, we celebrated Global Running Day, so with that in mind, I wanted to take a minute and discuss finding the right fit for your running shoes.

 When you’re going to be pounding the pavement in a pair of sneakers (or even just hitting the treadmill) fit is crucial—poorly fitting shoes can lead to a host of runner’s ailments, including those infamous black toenails we runners love to hate.